Find a Licensed Electrician Near You

 Frequently Asked Questions

-How much does an electrician cost in Canada?
+How much does an electrician cost?

 Most electricians charge $80-$130/hour for standard work.
 Emergency and after-hours rates are higher.
 Panel upgrades typically run $2,000-$4,500.
 Always get 2-3 written quotes.